Surfing the menu: The best Gold Coast restaurants by precinct

 If Asian fusion is more your bag, check out Mamasan Kitchen + Bar (hello, spanner crab ravioli dumplings!) and Hideaway Kitchen and Bar.

-From yellowtail sashimi and Thai-style ceviche from the raw bar, through to dumplings and wontons and barbequed seafood, and a good ol’ serve of roti with curry sauce, every variety of Asian street food garners a mention here.
+From yellowtail sashimi and Thai-style ceviche, through to dumplings and wontons, every variety of Asian street food garners a mention here.
 Wash it down with imported Asian brewskies or a local Balter can.

 Looking for breakfast?
 If there was an award for the prettiest cafe on the coast, we’d give it to Elk Espresso.
 Always buzzing and always adorable, this Broadie cafe starts the day with the likes of blueberry pannacotta, and basil and chilli scrambled eggs with goats cheese, and warms up to hearty salads and burgers at lunchtime.

-Also check out… Epic vegetarian eats at The Cardamom Pod (now also in Southport).
+Also check out… Epic vegetarian eats at The Cardamom Pod (also in Southport).

-Once only seen as a strip of the Gold Coast Highway where Sizzler and Hooters laid their claim, Mermaid Beach has slowly but surely been blossoming into a hot foodie haunt with everything from meatballs to perfectly flaky croissants.
+Once only seen as a strip of the Gold Coast Highway where Sizzler and Hooters laid their claim, Mermaid Beach is now a hot foodie haunt with everything from meatballs to perfectly flaky croissants.

 If you like your margaritas spicy and your empanadas stuffed with pumpkin and salted caramel, slip into Bonita Bonita for blow-your-mind Mexican.
 While you’re waiting for a table, road-test their cocktail list in sister bar, Bon Bon, right next door.